hypherionmc/hypheriondocs/MoreCreativeTabs/disable-tab.md

 Finding the name of the tab you wish to disable is simple.

-While in the game, execute the command `/showTabNames true`.
+While in the game, execute the command `/mct showTabNames true`.
 When opening your creative inventory, you will see the tiles of the tab changed.
 This is the value you put inside the disabled tabs file.

-To enable the normal titles again, simply do `/showTabNames false`.
+To enable the normal titles again, simply do `/mct showTabNames false`.